The 2021 Committee

 Our committee members:

 I moved to Folkestone in September 2019 from London where I had lived and worked almost all my life.
-I was a police officer for over thirty-three years in London and retired at the end of 2015 as a Detective Superintendent and deputy head of New Scotland Yard’s Homicide and Major Crime Command.
-Following retirement, I took another role as Head of Investigations and enforcement at the Charity Commission for England and Wales for 18 months.
+I was a police officer for over thirty-three years in London and retired at the end of 2015.

-Having always dreamed of living by the sea, but with no prior connection to Folkestone, I explored a few places along this part of the Kent coast and by chance found a flat near The Bayle!
+Having always dreamed of living by the sea, but with no prior connection to Folkestone, I explored a few places along this part of the Kent coast and by chance found a flat near The Bayle.
 To live in the heart of this most historic part of town, with a strong and vibrant community who have welcomed me, has made it a joy to be here and start my new life.
-Keen to join the Association to preserve and improve the quality of life and beauty of the area, I was privileged enough to be elected as the Neighbourhood Watch coordinator in 2020 and Chair in 2021.
+Keen to join the Association to preserve and improve the quality of life and beauty of the area, I was privileged enough to be elected as the Neighbourhood Watch coordinator in 2020, having also done a stint as Chair in 2021.